yuusoft-org/kanbatte/tasks/TASK/000/TASK-003.md

 ## 5. Integration Points
 - Extend existing task command group in `src/cli.js` with locate subcommand
-- Add locate functionality to `src/taskCommands.js` or create new function in `src/taskUtils.js`
+- Add locate functionality to `src/taskCommands.js` using helper functions from `src/utils/tasks.js`
 - Reuse existing error handling patterns from other commands
 - Ensure output format is consistent with CLI conventions

 ## 6. Output Format
-- Always return relative path starting with `./tasks/`
+- Return relative path calculated by `path.relative(currentDir, filePath)` (no hardcoded prefix)
 - No additional formatting or explanation (just the path)
 - Error messages go to stderr
 - Non-zero exit code for errors, zero for success